Sangh Parivar is involved in destruction and violent activities

 were actually made scapegoats", it said.

 'media trials' of the Muslim youths detained in terror activities,

 Inquilab wrote, "This also becomes clear that after the

 arrests of the Muslims youths, the frequent 'breakthrough' as

-claimed by the investigating agencies are now proving wrong.
+claimed by the investigating agencies were wrong.
 Also,

 the way these "breakthrough" were used as "breaking news" is now